 Furthermore, in the selection of investments, with the exception of derivatives (see below), the Manager ensures that, in addition to passing the normative review, the selected investments comply with a best-in-class approach in terms of either environmental or social aspects, or both.
 The Manager does this by selecting investments that are in the first quartile in terms of environmental or social aspects and not in the fourth quartile in terms of the other aspect.
 Such an investment will be considered an "ESG Instrument".
 An investment that is in the fourth quartile in terms of environmental and social aspects will be considered a "Non-ESG Instrument".
-At the Sub-fund level, a minimum of 33% of the Sub-fund's assets are invested in ESG Instruments and a maximum of 10% of the Sub-fund's assets are invested in Non-ESG Instruments.
-Good governance is also tested and is represented by the setting of a maximum corporate governance risk for an investment to be considered an ESG Instrument.
+At the Sub-fund level, a minimum of 33% of the Sub-fund's assets are invested in ESG Instruments and a maximum of 10% of the Sub-fund's assets are invested in Non-ESG Instrument to be considered an ESG Instrument.
 The exact methodology of this selection and the sources on which the selection is based are available in the Information section.